Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Related work

-\paragraph*{Signal reconstruction from nonlinear measurements.} There are a growing number of papers focused on reconstructing a signal from nonlinear measurements or single index models.
-Early papers on this topic focus on phase retrieval and ReLU nonlinearities \citep{mahdigaussian, mahdi_relu, mahdiphaseretrieval} and approximate reconstruction \citep{mahdi_nonlinear}.
-These papers do not handle the compressive sensing/structured signal reconstruction setting.
-The paper \citep{mahdi_breakingsamplecomplexity} deals with reconstruction from structured signals for intensity and absolute value nonlinearties but only achieves the optimal sample complexity locally.
-A more recent paper \citep{mei2018landscape} deals with a variety of nonlinearities with bounded derivative activations.
-However, this paper does not handle non-differentiable activations and only deals with simple structured signals such as sparse ones.
-In contrast to the above paper, our activation is non-differentiable, we handle arbitrary structures in the signal, and our results apply for any convex regularizer.
+\paragraph*{Signal reconstruction from nonlinear measurements} There are a growing number of papers focused on reconstructing a signal from nonlinear measurements or single index models.
+Early papers on this topic focus on phase retrieval and ReLU nonlinearities \cite{mahdigaussian, mahdi_relu, mahdiphaseretrieval} and approximate reconstruction \cite{mahdi_nonlinear}, but do not handle the compressive sensing/structured signal reconstruction setting. \cite{mahdi_breakingsamplecomplexity} deals with reconstruction from structured signals for intensity and absolute value nonlinearities but only achieves the optimal sample complexity locally.
+A more recent paper \cite{mei2018landscape} deals with a variety of nonlinearities with bounded derivative activations, but does not handle non-differentiable activations and only deals with simple structured signals such as sparse ones.
+In contrast, our activation is non-differentiable, we handle arbitrary structures in the signal, and our results apply for any convex regularizer.